Now you can read Crazy Horse Appearing AT NO COST.

 His ancestors had come from the woodlands that surrounded a cluster of sky blue lakes far east of the Big River.
 His original name was Egna Can.
 It means “Among-Trees.”

-She covered his feet with little beaded moccasins, hand crafted by one of many doting female relatives.
+She covered the baby's feet with little beaded moccasins, hand crafted by one of many doting female relatives.
 The shoes were embroidered with hundreds of seeds painted red, white, yellow, and black – carefully arranged into symbolically significant geometric forms.
 Triangles for tipis.
 Circles for the Sun.

 Sheena came from a very important political family of tall and imposing warriors.
 Her father was Black Bull, a brave and brilliant, highly respected Brule Chief who once controlled the global trade routes as a middleman.